-Babies can typically sit in a stroller without a car seat once they have strong head and neck control—often around ~4–6 months.
-Always ensure the stroller offers proper support and a five-point harness for safety (AAP, updated 2022-08-11; see CDC milestone checklists, updated 2025-08-18).
+Most babies can sit in a stroller without a car seat once they have steady head and neck control, typically around 6 months and sometimes as early as 4 months.
+Always make sure the stroller offers proper support and a five-point harness for safety (AAP stroller guidance; see CDC milestone checklists, updated 2026-02-16).

-When can baby sit in stroller without car seat?
-It’s a question I hear all the time from new parents.
-The answer depends on your baby’s development rather than their age.
-Most babies show readiness around 6 months—and some as early as about 4 months—once head and neck control are steady (CDC milestone materials, 2025-08-18).
-Here’s what to look for:
+The right time depends on your baby’s development, not a specific age.
+Most babies show readiness around 6 months, and some as early as about 4 months, once head and neck control are steady (CDC milestone materials, 2026-02-16).
+Here are the milestones to look for:

 - By 2 months, babies start lifting their heads during tummy time (CDC, page & photos/videos).